 In regards to the youth and e-cigarettes, here is what the law says in South Carolina.
 First, the sale and distribution of alternative nicotine products to anyone under the age of 18 is strictly prohibited.
 The purchase and possession of alternative nicotine products by anyone under the age of 18 is strictly prohibited.
 So this laws cover both sides of the equation.
 You cannot sell to minors and the minors cannot buy or have these products.
 Vending machine sales of alternative nicotine products are focused on locations that are not accessible to anyone under the age of 18.
 In the instances that it can be accessible, these machines need to be locked and controlled by the owner.
 When it comes to internet or remote sales of alternative nicotine products, there needs to be third party age verification technology to prevent minors from purchasing.
 And lastly, any specialty shops that sell alternative nicotine shops are required to stop minors from entering the premises.

 In regards to some additional e-cigarette laws, there is no retail license or permit required to sell e-cigarettes in South Carolina.
+You can also buy products online through places like Destination Smoke.
 In addition there is no state excise or special taxes that are placed on devices.
 And in regards to the packaging of the e-liquid, they must be child resistant and have the appropriate warning labels as prescribed by federal regulations.